How to Stay Healthy During Winter?

 If you still catch a cold, do not fear: a cup of hot tea with ginger and lemon and some rest in bed will help you to go through those rough times.
 Also, and this applies to the whole year: do not auto medicate!, always consult a health professional before consuming any medicines.

 During winter, the air can get especially dry, which can lead you to feel more thirsty than usual.
 Do not ignore this feeling: keeping yourself well hydrated could help you avoid getting sick.
 When your mouth and throat are too dry, you could experience pain when swallowing food and even by breathing through your nose; also, the skin on your lips could break and cause injuries.
 Keep bottle water close to you and some lip balm to protect yourself from the dry wind.

 Also, back home, try to keep a good level of humidity inside your house to avoid having a very dry environment, which could lead to bad sleeping.
 A very simple tip for this: if you happen to have a heater at home.
 Put a small cup of water on top of the radiator when it is on.
 So a part of the water can evaporate, keeping your air humid enough for you to feel comfortable.
 The recipient should be a good heat transferer, so materials like ceramic and thin plastic are preferable.

-Also, winter activities like skiing, snowboarding and some other winter sports can be very fun to practice by your own or with some company.
+Also, winter activities like skiing, snowboarding, and some other winter sports can be very fun to practice on your own or with some company.

 And if you’re not the type of person that enjoys cold temperatures, you can always stay indoors, put on a blanket or turn on the heater, and enjoy a good movie, a book or some activities with friends and family.
-Cold temperatures does not necessarily means cold hearts!
+Cold temperatures do not necessarily mean cold hearts!